flamingquaks/promptrek/gh-pages/quick-start.md

 metadata:
   title: "My Project Assistant"
   description: "AI assistant for my project"
+  # Optional fields:
-  version: "1.0.0"
+  # version: "1.0.0"
-  author: "Your Name <your.email@example.com>"
+  # author: "Your Name <your.email@example.com>"

+# Optional - defaults to all supported editors if not specified
 targets: ["copilot", "cursor", "continue"]

 context: